 The entrance (18.150 LL or 12$) includes a ride in a cable car to access the upper cave, a walking tour in the upper cave, a train ride to access the lower cave and a boat trip to explore the underground lower cave.

 Jeita Grotto was one of top 14 finalists in the New 7 Wonders of Nature competition.
 I am not sure why it was not selected as one of the winners.
 But, having visited several caves across the world, I have to say that for me none of them were as impressive as the Jeita Grotto!

 04 | Byblos

-Another must-see is the historical city of Byblos (Jbail), a picturesque seaside city with a great beach perfect for a daytrip from Beirut.
-UNESCO World Heritage Site, Byblos is believed to be one of the oldest cities in the world as it was founded in 7000BC and continously inhabitated since 5000BC until today.
+Another must-see is the historical city of Byblos (Jbail), a picturesque seaside city with a great beach perfect for a day trip from Beirut.
+UNESCO World Heritage Site, Byblos is believed to be one of the oldest cities in the world as it was founded in 7000BC and continuously inhabited since 5000BC until today.

 A visit to Byblos is a chance to walk through the ruins of the many successive civilizations (Phoenicians, Romans, Byzantines, etc.) that made up Lebanon.
 Byblos is also directly associated with the spread of the modern European alphabet.
 Not to miss!

 If you like history, you should not miss the Mleeta Resistance Landmark (aka Hezbollah Museum).
 The outdoor museum was established by Hezbollah in 2010 in a mountainous area that served as the strategic and military base of the resistance against Israel.

 The museum is open from 9:00 until sunset and the admission of 4,000 LBP includes a free guide.
 I am not sure how to access this place by public transport, but we again went there with Mohammad.
 The outdoor museum is an experience and well worth the travel if you are interested in understanding Lebanon’s recent history from Hezbollah’s point of view.